 Location: Milepost 417, Looking Glass Rock Overlook, Blue Ridge Parkway in NC

-Features: Waterfalls, dense forest, mountains to sea trail
+Features: Waterfalls, dense forest, swimming, mountains to sea trail (MTS), See the popular "Dragon Tree"

 Directions: Located on the Blue Ridge Parkway at milepost 417, Looking Glass Rock Overlook, between Asheville and Waynesville NC.

-You’ll follow the trail in for a short distance, and arrive at an unusual tree, which looks much like a Gazelle head.
-Continue past the tree, and straight up the hill.
-You will now be on the Mountains to Sea trail, and you’ll begin a decent down to Skinny Dip Falls.
+You'll follow the trail in for a short distance, and arrive at an unusual tree, commonly called the Dragon Tree.
+Continue to the left, past the tree, and straight up the hill on some stairs.
+You will now be on the Mountains to Sea trail, and you'll begin the less than 0.5 mile decent down to Skinny Dip Falls.

-After a about a 1/2 mile, the trail ends at a set of steps going down, and you’ll see the above view.
+After 1/2 mile, the trail ends at a set of steps going down, and you'll see the above view.
 This is a very popular spot for photographers.
 One of the things I really love about Skinny Dip Falls is that as you walk around the corner, and see the falls and the area around you, it literally looks like a secret tropical paradise.
 Much like the ones you see in the movies.
-The area is absolutely beautiful.
+The waterfall and area is absolutely beautiful.

 Skinny Dip Falls consists of basically 3 levels and is about 30 - 40 foot high overall, with a swimming hole and jumping rock.
 The area is very popular with swimmers and photographers.
 The water flowing through Skinny Dip Falls is the same water that flows through Upper and Lower Falls at Graveyard Fields.
 The creek is called Yellowstone Prong.

 Continue down the stairs, and you can either cross the bridge to the jumping rock and swimming hole, or go down the rocks to the right to some nice shallow wading areas.
 Just be very careful, the rocks can be slick.
-Here’s a view from the lower rocks looking towards the bridge:
+Here's a view from the bridge:

 If you cross the bridge, you'll gain access to the top 2 levels of Skinny Dip.
 The level near the bridge has a large rock that is popular for jumping into the deepest pool.
 While the water is deep enough to jump, make sure you don't lock your legs, just in case you do hit bottom.
 The water here is about 15 foot deep or so.
 You can continue a little further up, and wade in small pool at the base of the upper waterfall.